judah/pier/Readme.md

 # Output File Locations

 `pier` saves most output files in a directory called `_pier`, located in the same directory as `pier.yaml`.
 That output directory can generally be ignored (for example, with a `.gitignore` directive).

+Each individual command's outputs (for example, from a single invocation ofv `ghc`) live in a separate directory `_pier/artifact/{HASH}`.
+The `{HASH}` is a string that depends on the command's arguments and inputs, as well as its dependencies (commands that generated its inputs).

 If necessary, `pier clean-all` will delete the `_pier` folder (and thus wipe out the entire build).
 That folder can also be deleted manually with `chmod -R u+w _pier && rm -rf _pier`.
 (Files and folders in `_pier` are marked as read-only.)